hawkmoon910/simple-db-huxu/README.md

 **Exercise 1: Parser.java**

+(You don't need to implement any methods for the Parser, but in this exercise you will describe what happens to a query in SimpleDB.
+Put the answers to the exercise in your project report as described at the top of the README.)

 When you launch SimpleDB, the entry point of the application is simpledb.Parser.main().

 Starting from that entry point, describe the life of a query from its submission by the user to its execution.
 For this, list the sequence of methods that are invoked.
 For each method, describe its primary functions.
 When you describe the methods that build the physical query plan, **discuss how the plan is built**.
+Write the answers in your lab 5 writeup document.

 To help you, we provide the description of the first few methods.
 In general, however, it is up to you to decide on the appropriate level of detail for your description.
 Keep in mind that the goal is to demonstrate your understanding of the _optimizer_.